Margot Fahnestock on stage at Sundance with Adrienne Becker and LaTosha Brown

 The Problem

-By telling these stories, we aim to surface the kind of disruptive and humanizing perspectives that not only invite audiences to think differently, but that move them to feel and call them to action.
-Our intention is not to re-traumatize; rather, to create films that pivot towards a point of light, some hope, a solution or salve from which we can all build.
+These films surface disruptive, humanizing perspectives that don’t just invite audiences to think differently — they move people to feel and call them to act.
+The intention is not to re-traumatize, but to pivot toward light, hope, and solutions from which we can all build.

 THE FILMS